misselliev/woof-only/README.md

 # Woof only

-Board for people with furry friends.
+Board for people with dog friends.
 Implementation of authentication and authorization in Rails.